jdittrich/userNeedResearchBook/text/05_communicateResults.md

 In order for people to engage with your research, they must assume that your research is useful for them.
 There are three areas where engaging in research can be helpful:

 * Finding new directions for product development.
-* Choosing between the directions, depending to what is most promising in the light of the research results.
+* Choosing between the directions, depending upon what is most promising in the light of the research results.
 * Smaller, tactical decisions to be made in everyday design- and product management-work: Which of these features best fits the needs of existing users?
 What should be emphasized in a blog post promoting the update?

 Your research should allow your audience to quickly understand and use the parts that are relevant to them.
 This will help them to use your research for both strategic and day-to-day decisions and to spread the word about the usefulness of research.